chushu10/Cpp-Primer-4th-Edition-Solutions/README.md

 # Cpp-Primer-4th-Edition-Solutions

 Solutions to Exercises in the 4th Edition of Cpp Primer.
+There are somethings to remind:

-**Attention!!!**: All of the solutions provided by this repository are just for reference, they are not guaranteed for correct. **Pull requests** and **issues** are very welcome!
+- All of the solutions provided by this repository are just for reference, they are not guaranteed for correct. **Pull requests** and **issues** are very welcome!

-**Attention two!!!**: All files except explicitly announced are under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+- All files except explicitly announced are under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+- All of the code style follow [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).

 ## Table of Contents